 The museum is easiest reached by metro.
 Museo Station on metro line 1 is basically in the basement of the Archaeological Museum.
 An alternative is Piazza Cavour station on metro line 2, which is connected by an around 400-m long tunnel to Museo station.

-Several buses, including hop-on hop-off buses, pass in front of the museum but for most travelers the metro may be the most convenient option.
+Several buses, including hop-on-hop-off buses, pass in front of the museum but for many travelers, the metro may be the most convenient option.